sjoerdvisscher/blog/2014/2014-09-03 real world one-liner examples.md

 ```

 [As the documentation explains][6] we should first hash the constructor index
-and and then hash all the subcomponents, while effectively composing all the
+and then hash all the subcomponents, while effectively composing all the
 `Int -> Int` functions along the way.

 `Control.DeepSeq.Generics`